-13.6 It is the responsibility of Directors and Heads of Service to ensure that a proper scheme of delegation has been established within their area and is operating effectively.
-The scheme of delegation should identify staff authorised to act on the Director or Head of Service's behalf in respect of payments, income collection and placing orders, together with the limits of their authority.
+12.6 The scheme of delegation shall be as set out in, and in accordance with, Appendix 2.
+As such, any scheme of delegation should identify staff authorised to act on the Director or Head of Service's behalf in respect of payments, income collection and placing orders, together with the limits of their authority.

-14 Banking Arrangements and Cheques
+13 Banking Arrangements and Cheques